artuguen28/Universal_Turing_Machine/README.md

-# Universal_Turing_Machine
+# Universal Turing Machine
- Repositório para desenvolvimento de uma Máquina de Turing Universal na linguagem python. python.
+ Repo to a basic implementation of a Universal Turing Machine